franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-0.md

 How is that an inspiration for Spring Boot projects?
 It is on the opposite side of the development spectrum.
 The inspiration comes from this section in the [docs FAQ](https://ui.shadcn.com/docs):

 > The idea behind this is to give you ownership and control over the code, allowing you to decide how the components are built and styled.
 Start with some sensible defaults, then customize the components to your needs.
-One of the drawback of packaging the components in an npm package is that the style is coupled with the implementation.
+One of the drawback of packaging the components in an NPM package is that the style is coupled with the implementation.
 The design of your components should be separate from their implementation.

-That alligns perfectly with one of the objectives:
+That aligns perfectly with one of the objectives:

 - Give the developer ownership and control over the code.

-Having a starting point is great, but that shouldn't be a blocking issue when the business requirements expects you to adapt.
+Having a starting point is great, but that shouldn't be a blocking issue when the business requirements expect you to adapt.

 ## Next lecture